rvthak/Makefile-Maker/README.md

     #(program installation asks for your password and finishes)
     cd ..
     rm -rf Makefile-Maker/

-! __Important Note__ !
-To mess with the parameters, some basic programming knowledge is advised.
-This program was developed for pesonal use, so if configured incorrectly it will not work.

 ## Ideas/Features to add if i ever need them:
 1) If a makefile already exists on the current directory, the program will ask